Hublot-Tech/.github/README.md

   - Choose a service
   - Add preferences (date, time, location, etc.)
   - Confirm an order (provider)
-  - Cancel an order (service not confirmed)
+  - Cancel an order (offer not confirmed)
   - Configure payment installments
   - Search for services (proximity, etc.)
+  - Pay (after client confirming the offer)
+  - follow up service completion
+    - change completion state (provider)
+    - see level of completion
+  - confirm service delivery
 - Get in touch
   - Send a message
   - Receive a message
   - Send a confirmation voucher (WhatsApp)
   - Confirm the offer (WhatsApp)
 - Authenticate (WhatsApp)
-- Pay
 - Notify the client via WhatsApp (system):
   - Start of service
   - Arrival of the provider